Toward a Theory of Causation for Interpreting Neural Code Models: An Overview of the Approach

-While the above explanations and example illustrate the intuition of our causal analysis, it is important to define how causal effects, and ultimately explanations, will be generated.
+While the above scenario illustrates the intuition of our causal analysis, it is important to define how causal effects, and ultimately interpretations, will be generated.
 First, we need methods by which we can measure model performance.
-To do this we use Cross-Entropy loss, or the difference in distribution of the model's prediction and the ground-truth for given token sequences, and average Next Token Predictions, or probabilities assigned by models to individual tokens, across token sequences as these measures are relevant values produced at inference time that reflect the prediction effectiveness.
-By relating these values to counterfactual interventions $T$ (\ie buggy/non-buggy intervention), we can gain an understanding of how well a studied model is \textit{generating code} under these treatments.
-To calculate causal effects for binary treatments similar to the ones we used in $T_{[data]}$ (\eg Buggy/Fixed, Commented/Uncommented, and Clone1/Clone2), we first calculate association correlations (Def.~\ref{def:js}) and then causal effects (Def.~\ref{def:ate}).
-After the causal effect is calculated, we aim to generate natural language explanations from our analysis via structured templates that relate code token concepts to the intervention: \eg \textit{\texttt{ [code token concept]} performed worse by \texttt{ [change in performance]}, due to a change in model application from \texttt{ [intervention]} to \texttt{ [intervention]}, with a causal analysis ATE of \texttt{ [ATE value]}}.
+To do this we use Cross-Entropy loss, or the difference in distribution of the model's prediction and the ground truth for given token sequences, and average Next Token Predictions, or probabilities assigned by models to individual tokens, across token sequences as these measures are relevant values produced at inference time that reflect the prediction effectiveness.
+By relating these values to SE-based interventions $T$, we can gain an understanding of how well a studied model is \textit{generating code} under these treatments.
+To calculate causal effects for binary treatments similar to the ones we used in $T_{[data]}$ (\eg Buggy/Fixed and Commented/Uncommented), we first calculate association correlations (Def.~\ref{def:js}) and then causal effects (Def.~\ref{def:ate}).